gctools-outilsgc/aurora-website/src/docs/en/content/formatting.md

 Spell out dates in full, starting with the full month name (e.g. September 12, 2018).
 For timestamps on posts, dates can be spelled out (e.g. one day ago, one week ago).

 Spell out numbers up to ten.
-Use regular digits for any other number, and round to two decimals if necessary (e.g. 2.35).
+Use regular digits for any other number, and round to one or two decimals depending on the unit. (e.g. 2.35).

 Addresses should always start with the building number, then street name, and the street type abbreviated (e.g. 140 O'Connor St.) If an apartment or unit number is required, it should be included before the building number and use a dash in between (i.e. 6&ndash;90 Elgin St.)